 John Stevenson: Does the hon.
 Gentleman agree that it is important to have joined-up thinking within Government in this area?
 Yes, this is the nuclear sector deal, but it goes beyond nuclear.
 We need to get the Department for Transport, the Treasury and BEIS involved, so that we address issues such as the A595, which he rightly points out is badly in need of improvement.

 John Stevenson: I congratulate my hon.
 Friend the Member for Copeland (Trudy Harrison) on securing the debate on an issue that is important nationally, regionally and of course to her constituency.
 I welcome the nuclear sector deal.
 Clearly, it is not a panacea, but it is an important and significant deal which will undoubtedly help the sector—in many respects it is a signpost for the industry.
 The...

-John Stevenson: To ask the Secretary of State for Exiting the European Union, whether the Government has discussed with the EU negotiating team the possibility of the UK rejoining the European Free Trade Association after the UK leaves the EU.
+John Stevenson: To ask the Secretary of State for Exiting the European Union, what steps the Government is taking to ensure that the Falkland Islands retains tariff free access to the EU after the UK leaves the EU.

 John Stevenson: Does the Secretary of State agree that what really matters to the growth rates and success of the Scottish economy is the Union of the United Kingdom?
 Does he agree that that is most demonstrated by the border area?

 John Stevenson: I will make just a short contribution, Madam Deputy Speaker.
 I first draw the House’s attention to my entry in the Register of Members’ Financial Interests.
 I am a solicitor at a legal practice that owns an estate agents.
 As we know, Second Reading debates are about the general principles of a Bill, and that is where I want to concentrate my speech.
 My instinct is to be very...

 John Stevenson: Does the Minister agree that policing is not just about budgets and money, although they do matter, but about leadership, strategy and organisation?